Structure-preserving integrators for dissipative systems based on reversible-irreversible splitting: Introduction

 In the last few decades, considerable effort has been devoted to developing structure-preserving integrators for Hamiltonian systems.
-It has been demonstrated that the so-called symplectic integrators, which preserve the symplectic structure, have superior long time behavior compared to their non-symplectic counterparts, and should be preferred in practice~\cite{Hairer2006,Leimkuhler2005,Leimkuhler2015b}.
-On the other hand, there has been growing interest to design appropriate numerical methods for gradient flows~\cite{Stuart1996,Jordan1998,Otto2001,Ambrosio2008,Hairer2014} that respect their underlying properties.
+It has been demonstrated that the so-called symplectic integrators, which preserve the symplectic structure, have superior long time behavior compared to their nonsymplectic counterparts, and should be preferred in practice~\cite{Hairer2006,Leimkuhler2005,Leimkuhler2015b}.
+On the other hand, there has been growing interest in designing appropriate numerical methods for gradient flows~\cite{Stuart1996,Jordan1998,Otto2001,Ambrosio2008,Hairer2014} that respect their underlying properties.
 In contrast to the symplectic structure, the conformal symplectic structure~\cite{Dressler1988,Moser1994,McLachlan2001,Bhatt2016,Hong2017,Bhatt2017} for Hamiltonian systems that are perturbed by a linear damping (which can be thought of as a special case of the Rayleigh dissipation) has been less studied.
 It is also worth mentioning that variational integrators~\cite{Kane2000} and specialized Runge--Kutta methods~\cite{Jay2003} have also been used to solve dissipative systems.
-It turns out that thermodynamically admissible evolution equations for nonequilibrium systems have a more general (consisting of an additional variable known as entropy) and well-defined structure known as GENERIC (General Equation for the NonEquilibrium Reversible-Irreversible Coupling)~\cite{Grmela1997,Oettinger1997,Oettinger2005,Oettinger2018}, which possesses the following distinct features: \begin{enumerate} \item[(i)] conservation of the total energy; \item[(ii)] separation of the reversible and irreversible dynamics; \item[(iii)] the reversible dynamics is generally assumed to be of the Hamiltonian form, thereby preserving a Poisson structure; \item[(iv)] entropy production is unaffected by the reversible dynamics; \item[(v)] nonnegative entropy production rate. \end{enumerate} More specifically, the GENERIC formulation of the time evolution for nonequilibrium systems is given by
+It turns out that thermodynamically admissible evolution equations for nonequilibrium systems have a more general (including an additional variable known as entropy) and well-defined structure known as GENERIC~\cite{Grmela1997,Oettinger1997,Oettinger2005,Oettinger2018}, which possesses the following distinct features: \begin{enumerate} \item[(i)] conservation of the total energy; \item[(ii)] separation of the reversible and irreversible dynamics; \item[(iii)] the reversible dynamics preserves a Poisson structure; \item[(iv)] entropy production is unaffected by the reversible dynamics; \item[(v)] nonnegative entropy production rate. \end{enumerate}